rofrol/easy_setup/doc/rtt_integration.md

 - JBoss is started with PA and RTT wars.

 1. Start jboss with PA, ADMINBOX and RTT wars.
-2. Log in to PA as BER in web browser.
+2. Log in to PA as user BER in web browser.
 You should see what is your static role in console i.e. `Role: ZSC_AWT_BERATER_DE`.
 3. Run `IE > File > New session` or delete cookies for localhost domain.
 4. Open ADMINBOX page in browser.
-5. Log in as SON.
+5. Log in as user SON.
 6. Click on `Rollen und Berechtigungen`.
 7. Click `NEUE ROLLE ANLEGEN`.
 8. Rollename: Berater static